scriptPilot/vueuse/README.md

 ## CLI Commands

-- `npm run dev dev` to start the Demo App
+- `npm run dev` to start the Demo App
+- `npm run build` to build the Demo App
-- `npm run deploy` to publish a new version to NPM
+- `npm run deploy` to deploy to GitHub and NPM